 Find support and comfort while you or a loved one lives as fully as possible near the end of life.
-Choose hospice care from Ballad Health at a location in Northeast Tennessee or Southwest Virginia – at home, an assisted living site or nursing home, a dedicated hospice facility or a hospital.
+Choose hospice care from Ballad Health at a location in East Tennessee or Southwest Virginia – at home, an assisted living site or nursing home, a dedicated hospice facility or a hospital.

 What is hospice?

 Hospice offers an approach to care that emphasizes quality of life.
 Hospice respects the natural processes of life and neither hastens nor postpones death.

 With services based mainly in the home, hospice care lets you and your loved ones remain in familiar surroundings as you move from a treatment plan focused on curing disease to one designed to provide comfort and relief.

 Hospice helps manage pain and other symptoms of an illness in its final stage, while also supporting you and your family emotionally, mentally and spiritually.

 Is hospice care right for me or my loved one?

 When you start hospice care early, it might help you live better and prepare your loved ones for the possibility of your passing.
 You can trust the caring specialists at Ballad Health to address your specific situation and support the best possible quality of life.